-The annual meeting of the members, for the purpose of giving reports for the previous fiscal year and transacting any other properly noticed business as may come before the meeting, shall be held in March of each year, at such place in Flathead County, Montana, as shall be designated by the Board of Trustees.
+The annual meeting of the members, for the purpose of giving reports for the previous fiscal year and transacting any other properly noticed business as may come before the meeting, shall be held at least once each calendar year at such place in Flathead County, Montana, and by such means or methods as allowed by law as shall be designated by the Board of Trustees.

 Section 2: Special Meetings

 A. The Cooperative shall hold a special meeting of members at a date, time, and location determined by the trustees upon the Cooperative’s receiving: